siffletdata/terraform-provider-sifflet/README.md

 ## Project status and support

-**This is not an official Sifflet product**.
+This is an official Sifflet project.
+See `docs/index.md` for more about the current status of the provider.

-Sifflet does not provide official support for this provider.
-This provider should be considered alpha-quality software.

-This provider relies on alpha Sifflet APIs.
-These APIs may be subject to change without notice.

 ## Usage

 See https://registry.terraform.io/providers/Siffletdata/sifflet/latest/docs.

 ## Development

+Also see `CODING.md` for high-level guidelines.

 ### Requirements